-A veteran of 21 seasons of professional baseball, including 18 as a player, he was named the 37th manager in Tigers history on November 3, 2013.
+A veteran of 22 seasons of professional baseball, including 18 as a player, he was named the 37th manager in Tigers

-• Becomes just the 10th manager in Tigers history to have also played at the major league level for Detroit, joining Alan Trammell, Dick Tracewski, Bob Swift, Billy Hitchcock, Mickey Cochrane, George Moriarty, Ty Cobb, Hughie Jennings and Bobby Lowe.
+• Became the 14th manager in Tigers history to have also played at the Major League level for Detroit, joining Alan Trammell, Dick Tracewski, Billy Martin, Bob Swift, Billy Hitchcock, Fred Hutchinson, Mickey Cochrane, Del Baker, Bucky Harris, George Moriarty, Ty Cobb, Hughie Jennings and Bobby Lowe.

-• Served as Special Assistant, Baseball Operations for the San Diego Padres for the past three seasons (2011-13).
+• Served as special assistant, baseball operations for the San Diego Padres for three seasons (2011-13).

 • Managed Team Israel in the 2013 World Baseball Classic.

 • Spent 18 seasons as a catcher at the Major League level with the Padres (1993-96), Tigers (1996, 1999-2000), Astros (1997-98, 2001-07) and Dodgers (2009-10)...Made eight Postseason appearances as a player, including two trips to the American League Championship series and one to the World Series.

 • Ranks second all-time among catchers with 12,839 putouts, and he is ninth with 1,766 games started and 15,082.2 innings played.

 • Won Gold Gloves with the Astros in 2001, 2002 and 2006…Is the Astros all-time leader among catchers in nearly every offensive category, including games played (1,259), hits (970) and runs scored (415).

 • Acquired by the Tigers from the Houston Astros along with C.J.
 Nitkowski in exchange for RHPs Dean Crow, Brian Powell and Mark Persails, C Paul Bako and INF Carlos Villalobos on Jan.
 14, 1999.